Fort Tryon Park: Other structures

 The Shelter Overlook, an octagonal gazebo, is located east of Corbin Drive at the northeast corner of Sir William's Dog Run.
 It originally contained a tile roof, later replaced with a slate roof after a fire.
 The roof is supported by stone piers.
 The gazebo is frequented by those using the dog run.

 A two-story brick ventilation building for the subway is also located within the park at Broadway and Dongan Place.
 There are also two comfort stations in the park.
 The first is a structure at Broadway and Sherman Avenue that looks like a cottage, while the second is located inside a slope north of the Cloisters.

 Wildlife

 Cabrini Woods hosts 80 bird species as well as possums, raccoons, and skunks.
 The surrounding area also hosts a wide variety of birds, including common species such as blue jays and cardinals; wild turkeys; and birds of prey including red-tailed hawks and owls.
 Animals within the area include Eastern and meadow voles, red-bellied salamanders, southern flying squirrels, opossums, white-footed deer mice, and cottontail rabbits, as well as eastern gray squirrels and raccoons.

 Management

-The Fort Tryon Park Trust is a nonprofit organization that helps maintain and improve Fort Tryon Park.
+The Fort Tryon Park Conservancy (formerly the Fort Tryon Park Trust) is a nonprofit organization that helps maintain and improve Fort Tryon Park.
 It was founded in 1998 as the Heather Garden Committee Endowment.
+Modeled after the Central Park Conservancy, the organization was established after talk show host Ruth Westheimer reached out to Manhattan parks commissioner Adrian Benepe, pointing out the park's dilapidated condition.
 Their mission statement is to "promote the restoration, preservation, and enhancement of this historic and scenic landmark for the benefit and use of the surrounding community and all New Yorkers and visitors."
 The trust secured numerous grants to maintain various parts of the park.